Free Shipping on Orders over $100 đźšš

 Wind picks up near the crest even on calm mornings

-Afternoon clouds can build quickly over the Sierra without warning
+Afternoon thunderstorms can build quickly over the Sierra without warning

 It is a “safe” season, but not a comfortable one.